 Concrete has a very high porosity level, making it susceptible to stains and discoloration.
 No matter how hard you work on a stain, there will always be a trace left.

-This is because whatever that caused the stain has bits of it embedded deep into the absorbent pores of the concrete slab.
-If this is something you have to deal with, removing the ugly concrete slab and replacing it with newly mixed concrete is not the most practical option.
+This is because whatever caused the stain has bits of it embedded deep into the absorbent pores of the concrete slab.
+If you have to deal with this, removing the ugly concrete slab and replacing it with newly mixed concrete is not the most practical option.
 Fortunately, there are highly recommended St. Louis concrete refinishing solutions that could correct this.